 The realization of truth is one thing; the inspiration to seek truth is another.
 The first is being, the second is experience.
 The first abides for life; the second is only a glimpse, hence passes and returns intermittently.

 Many readers of The Hidden Teaching Beyond Yoga became both concerned and critical when I pointed out the limited nature of the mystical states.
-What they did not know is that this was part of the esoteric doctrine given to the few students of the higher philosophy both in India and in several Asiatic countries.
+What they did not know is that this was part of the esoteric doctrine given to the few students of the higher philosophy both in India and in several other Asiatic countries.
 This was confirmed in my meeting with Professor A.J.
 Arberry (of Cambridge), who translated some of the Islamic mystical works into English.
 He quoted the tenth-century mystic and philosopher Gunaid of Iraq, "Truth comes after states and ecstasies and then takes its place."
 Swami Siddheswarananda of the Ramakrishna Mission and a lecturer at the Sorbonne in Paris also told me before he passed away that V. Subrahmanya Iyer of Mysore, who had been one of his teachers, had been initiated into the traditional esoteric doctrine of the original Sri Shankaracharya and that it was not written in the books, but taught privately only.

 It is easier to glimpse the truth than to stay in it.
 For the first, it is often enough to win a single battle; for the second, it is necessary to win a whole war.